Skip to Main Content

 Paid Leave

 Effective January 1, 2024, the Paid Leave for All Workers Act requires employers to provide employees with up to five days (40 hours) of paid leave during a one-year period.
 Employees may use their paid leave for any reason.
-However, employers may require practicable notice or limit the use of paid leave to two hours per day.
-The paid leave will begin accruing after an employee has worked for 90 days at the rate of one hour of paid leave for every 40 hours worked.
+However, employers may require practicable notice for foreseeable leave, and may limit the minimum increment for the use of paid leave to as low as two hours per day.
+The paid leave will begin accruing immediately upon employment at the rate of one hour of paid leave for every 40 hours worked.
+The employee will become entitled to use paid leave after working for 90 days.
 Employers may refuse to roll over any unused paid leave to the next year period or payout unused paid leave upon termination.
 Employers providing paid sick leave under city or municipal requirements are exempt from this policy.
 If the employer already provides a sufficient amount of leave for any reason, they are not required to provide additional paid time off.
 820 ILCS 192.

 Jury Duty Leave

 In Illinois, employers are required to provide employees with unpaid time off for reporting to jury selection or jury duty.
-Employers may require that employees provide the employer with the jury summons and reasonable notice to be given the leave.
+This includes time off for employees working night shifts who are doing jury duty during the daytime.
+Employers may require that employees provide the employer with jury summons and reasonable notice to be given the leave.
 The employer can never punish the employee for missing work to attend jury duty.
 However, if missing work would cause the employer undue hardship, it may be considered as an acceptable jury duty excuse.
 705 ILCS 310/10.1.

 Voting Leave